 Throughout the past 25 years, GTS has become a world leader in ultrasonic imaging and therapy with technologies sold across the globe by many of the most recognizable and respected names in medical devices.
 Moreover, we are the first company in the world to develop and commercialize products that combine ultrasound imaging with intense therapeutic ultrasound, offering physicians the unprecedented ability to image and treat with the same equipment, thus targeting and evaluating tissue prior, during, and after a procedure.

-After originally developing the technology for the destruction of non-resectable liver tumors, GTS brought intense therapeutic ultrasound to the forefront of the aesthetic device landscape through the creation of Ulthera – the only energy-based technology with an FDA indication for non-invasive tissue lift.
-Dr. Slayton, along with other executives at GTS, founded Ulthera in 2004, and served as Chairman of the Board from until 2010, remaining a board member until the company was acquired by Merz Pharma in 2014.
+After originally developing a minimally invasive platform for the destruction of non-resectable tumors, GTS brought intense therapeutic ultrasound to the forefront of the aesthetic device landscape through the creation of Ulthera in 2004.
+To this day, the Ulthera system is the only energy-based technology with an FDA indication for non-invasive tissue lift.
+Ulthera was recently acquired by Merz Pharma in 2014, and now with millions of procedures performed by physicians around the world, Ulthera/Merz remains as GTS’s exclusive licensee to the Ulthera technology in the professional aesthetic market.

-Today GTS has more than 200 patents issued, published, and pending in support of our imaging and Intense Therapeutic Ultrasound (ITU) technologies as we continue to create new ultrasound technologies that diagnose, treat and heal injury.
+GTS (through our exclusive partnership with Ardent Sound) is an FDA approved developer and manufacturer with ISO 13485 certification.
+Today, GTS has more than 250 patents issued, published, and pending in support of our imaging and intense therapeutic ultrasound products as we continue to create new technologies and make new advancements.

-From the repair of musculoskeletal injuries and disorders to
+From non-invasive facelifts to the repair of chronic soft tissue injuries